revere7/Res_SCA/README.md

 "CovNet_SRM_filters" contains the 30 fixed SRM filters and used in Proposed-SCA-CovNet.py

-"J-YeNet_SRM_filters" contains the 30 basic SRM filters and used in Proposed-SCA-J-YeNet.py
+"SRM_kernels" contains the 30 basic SRM filters and used in Proposed-SCA-J-YeNet.py

 Example: